cioos-siooc/cioos-siooc_data_transform/cioos_data_transform/ios_data_transform/README.md

 ## Examples

-See example.py for sample on how to use the package to convert IOS CTD datafiles to netCDF format.
+See ios_data_transform/samples/example.py for sample on how to use the package to convert IOS CTD datafiles to netCDF format.
+Script used to injest IOS data into CIOOS are also in ./ios_data_transform/samples/

+Codes used to test the data conversion are in ./ios_data_transform/tests/

 ## Authors